Date of Award

 We have implemented this approach in Cunei, a new platform for machine translation that permits the scoring of instance-specific features.
 Leveraging per-instance alignment features, we demonstrate that Cunei can outperform Moses, a widely-used machine translation system.
 We then expand on this baseline system in three principal directions, each of which shows further gains.
 First, we score the source context of a translation instance in order to favor those that are most similar to the input sentence.
 Second, we apply similar techniques to score the target context of a translation instance and favor those that are most similar to the target hypothesis.
 Third, we provide a mechanism to mark-up the corpus with annotations (e.g. statistical word clustering, part-of-speech labels, and parse trees) and then exploit this information to create additional perinstance similarity features.
 Each of these techniques explicitly takes advantage of the fact that our approach scores each instance of translation on demand after the input sentence is provided and while the target hypothesis is being generated; similar extensions would be impossible or quite difficult in existing machine translation systems.

 Ultimately, this approach provides a more exible framework for integration of novel features that adapts better to new data.
 In our experiments with German-English and Czech-English translation, the addition of instance-specific features consistently shows improvement.

 Phillips, Aaron B., "Modeling Relevance in Statistical Machine Translation: Scoring Alignment, Context, and Annotations of Translation Instances" (2012).
 Dissertations.
-Paper 134.
+134.